 Relax!

-The information provided in this booklet is intended as background material to help you feel confident when sharing the images with children.
-You are not expected to cover everything.
-Choose two or three key ideas you think will be compelling for the age group to which you are presenting.
-Kids love stories-what might you "spin" into a tale?
-What parallels can you draw with their lives?
+The information provided in this booklet is intended as background material to help you feel confident when you share artworks with children.
+Don't feel you have to cover everything.
+Rather, choose two or three key ideas you think will be compelling.
+Kids love stories-what stories might you tell?
+What parallels can you draw to their lives?

 Be sure everyone can see you and the reproduction.

-Talk with the classroom teacher to find out what routines the class follows when gathering for a visitor.
+Talk with the teacher to understand routines the class follows when gathering for a visitor.
 Aim for a setup that will get the students as close to the reproduction as possible.
 Keep the students' eyes on you, too, by making regular eye contact with everyone in the group.

 Set up the students for successful exploration.

-Have the children wear nametags so you can call them by name.
-Set your own preferences aside to allow students to form their own opinions.
-Encourage the students to take turns speaking.
-Paraphrase what the students have said to let them know that you have been listening and help clarify each student's statement.
+- Have the children wear nametags so you can call them by name. - Set your own preferences aside to allow students to form their own opinions. - Encourage the students to take turns speaking. - Paraphrase what the students have said to let them know that you have been listening and help clarify each student's statement for the class.

 Begin each discussion with a moment of silent looking.

 Begin by introducing the lesson, yourself, and the reproductions.
 Review with the class what a museum is and what you'll be doing with them.
+You might build suspense by keeping each image hidden.
 Start by having the students observe the artwork in total silence.
-You might build the suspense by keeping each image hidden while you explain that you do not want them even to raise their hands until you ask them.
-Model your expectations by spending the time quietly looking too.
+Model your expectations by spending time quietly looking, too.

 Give students time to talk about what they have observed.

 Start with questions like "What's going on here?" and "What do you see that makes you say that?"
 Be sure to use your finger to point to the part of the picture the child is talking about.
 Paraphrase his or her words to clarify the observation for others.
 You'll be surprised how quickly students learn to justify their comments with evidence they can see in the picture!
-"What else can you find?" or introducing and linking historical content can help generate further comments.
+Asking "What else can you find?" or connecting historical content can help generate further comments.

 Connect your key ideas to the students' observations.

-When the students' observations begin to slow down, use what you have learned about their interests to steer the discussion towards key ideas which you have chosen to focus.
+When the students' observations begin to slow down, use what you've learned about their interests to steer the discussion toward your key ideas.
 Try to ask questions that will draw connections between what they have said and what you would like them to consider.
 If they pose questions you can't answer, admit it!
 Brainstorm ways you might find out together.

 Keep the age of your class in mind.

-Don't expect young children to be able to focus for more than twenty minutes.
+Don't expect young children to be able to focus for longer than 20 minutes.
 Plan your presentations accordingly.
-Consider your class's ability to understand time-will students understand a date or phrase such as "colonial times" (fifth graders might) or should you stick with "a long time ago" or "about 100 years ago"?
+Consider your grade level's ability to understand time-will students understand a date or phrase such as "colonial times" (fifth graders might) or should you stick with "a long time ago" or "about 100 years ago"?
 Keep in mind that younger children are more likely to accept the abstract than older students, who may want concrete content.

 Talk to other Picture People.

 Experienced Picture People have great ideas about how to capture the imagination of a class.
-Don't hesitate to borrow and adapt their suggestions, but remember to bring your own creativity along too!
+Don't hesitate to borrow and adapt their suggestions, but remember to bring your own creativity along, too.